IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

 ![](_attachments/MacSpotlight.png)

-13. Enter the following command to change to the directory whereto default Downloads directory where the ITZ private key was downloaded to
+13. Enter the following command to change to the Downloads directory where the ITZ private key was downloaded.

 ```
 cd Downloads